markdisterhof/WriteCOM/README.md

 # WriteCOM
-I needed a piece of code that allowed me to quickly send ascii over USB for testing purposes.
+I needed a piece of code that allowed me to quickly send ascii over USB to a microcontroller for testing purposes.
 The programm will append a basic checksum at the end of the message.

 Feel free to branch and send merge requests.